doivglser/mindevenviro-fanciful/docs/README.md

 	  "netstat -ar | grep default", is true.

 # PROBLEMS:

+* for the moment shi3lD works only for WiFi Interfaces.

 * "interface" shi3lD have an option to choose between Ifaces, that option must be automated.